IMAGINARY/melting-ice-caps/README.md

 This is an adaptation of the [Simulating the Melting of Ice Caps](https://imaginary.org/program/simulating-the-melting-of-ice-caps) application by Maëlle Nodet (University Grenoble Alpes) and Jocelyne Erhel (Inria) for use in IMAGINARY exhibitions.

+## Configuration

+Configure the system by editing the cfg/config.yml file.
+There are important settings for running the exhibit in kiosk mode.

+The configuration file is fully commented.

 ## Credits

 Concept, content and original version by Maëlle Nodet (University Grenoble Alpes) and Jocelyne Erhel (Inria)